naojsoft/spot/doc/manual/operation.rst

 .. image:: figures/NewWorkspace.*

 When a new workspace is created two channels will appear, "wsname"_TGTS and "wsname"_FIND.
+You will normally want to resize these channel windows to be larger than the default size.
 The TGTS channel (Targets Channel) is used to display a map of the sky.
 Initially it will be blank, so in the CPanel window press :doc:`siteselect`, :doc:`polarsky`, and :doc:`targetlist`.
 In the Site Selector window select a site from the drop down menu, then go to the Targets window and press "File" to browse for a file with your target list.
-Once you have selected your target file, you will see your targets appear on the TGTS channel.
+Once you have selected your target file, you will see your targets appear on the TGTS channel (see the link below for the "Target List" plugin for information on the supported file formats for targets).

 The FIND channel is used for viewing FITS files.
 The window will be blank initially, details about the plugins can be found in the